Psychedelic/dank-docs/docs/resources/apps-with-dank.md

 ---
 # Dank App Ecosystem

 Meet the Dank-est apps.
 These are the first applications that are leveraging (or will soon integrate!)
-Dank's services (like XTC) to offer seamless cycles, canister, and onboarding experiences on the Internet Computer!
+Dank's services (like the Cycles Token, XTC) to offer seamless cycles, canister, and onboarding experiences on the Internet Computer!

 | Logo  	| Name  	| Description |